Traditional investing may not work in retirement

 From a very basic perspective, asset allocation is really the science of mixing different asset classes based on your age, time horizon, risk tolerance, and financial situation.

 Although I am a firm believer in asset allocation, it may be important to take into account the amount of retirement income you need from your investments and really look at asset allocation from a bucket perspective.
 In other words, break down the asset allocation in terms of how much income you need in the short term and invest some money into a safe bucket.
 You can then allocate some of the equities into a risker bucket that does not need to generate short term income.

 Related article: Creating retirement income with buckets

 My five cents

 As you can see, retirees need to change the way they think about investing.
-Any retiree that requires income from their retirement nest egg really needs to look at investing differently that typical conventional thinking.
-The traditional rules of investing may not apply the same way especially in recessionary times.
+Any retiree that requires income from their retirement nest egg really needs to look at investing differently than typical conventional thinking.
+The traditional rules of investing may not apply in the same way, especially in recessionary times.